-You are free to leave money to charities in your will if you wish.
-You can also state what should happen if any of your beneficiaries (people or organisations you have chosen to receive part of your estate) die before you do.
+You can leave money to charities in your will if you choose.
+You can say what should happen if any beneficiaries (people or organisations you have chosen to receive part of your estate) die before you do.

 Valuation - What your estate is worth